Optimization of Structural Flood Mitigation Strategies: Results

 In Figure \ref{fig:simple-objective-plots}, for each experiment, the objective behavior is plotted against the number of PDE evaluations required to reach that objective.
 These behaviors are compared for the direct differential evolution solver (DE-D) and its pathline-based counterpart (DE-PL).
 The DE-PL solver was generally able to find good solutions faster and improve upon them more rapidly, especially for configurations involving larger numbers of walls.
 However, there were some instances where the DE-D solver produced higher quality solutions than the DE-PL solver, e.g., when optimizing the configuration of five walls in Scenario 4.
 These anomalies could be a consequence of the random nature of the DE algorithm; they could also be due to the DE implementation's tendency to terminate once a population has sufficiently stabilized.

-In Figure \ref{fig:best-simple-summaries}, the best obtained wall configurations using DE-PL are displayed pictorially for all scenario-$n$ pairs.
+In Figure \ref{fig:best-simple-summaries}, the best obtained wall configurations using DE-PL are displayed pictorially for all pairs of scenarios and numbers of mitigation measures.
 The configurations resemble what might be intuited by a human.
 When applicable, configurations are non-overlapping and well-connected.
 As the number of walls varies, configurations also show interesting nonincremental behavior.
 For example, in the first scenario, walls are initially placed close to the asset; as the number of walls increases, they are placed farther away to form connections with existing topographic features.
 However, such non-sequential behavior may be undesirable from a planning perspective.